bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 auto ptr = static_cast<Type**>(proxy_object);
 *ptr = /*...*/
 ```
-P1132R8 has tries to addres questions about performance via a whole section of the
+P1132R8 tries to address questions about performance via a whole section of the
-paper, which would either not be a problem or one easier to aswer if a proxy type is
+paper, which would either not be a problem or one easier to answer if a proxy type is
 not used.

 The proxy type also creates novel ways to shoot yourself in the foot compared